neelsmith/Obsidian.jl/README.md

 But javascript is not my favorite language, so `Obsidian.jl` indexes your vault in much the same way as the Obsidian app:  you can find incoming and outgoing links to pages,  tags occurring on pages or all tags on a page.

 In addition, the [dataview plugin](https://github.com/blacksmithgu/obsidian-dataview) adds a notation for key-value pairs.
 By default, `Obsidian.jl` also  indexes these k-v pairs.

+To see how it works, see the [documentation](https://neelsmith.quarto.pub/obsidian/).